 By Roy Burner - Minister of the Gospel

 One family of God goes beyond the descriptive narrative of the modern day family.
 In our modern day family we are seeing; in many cases, traits of disparity and a dysfunctional family.
 The New Testament concept of the family is to live together in harmony and love (Ephesians 5:22 through 6:9).

 Even in the church world there is often disparity rather than unity; particularly in many Western nations.
-Denominationalism; though it has its place, can also serve to bring division among the brethren rather than unity.
+Denomination identity; though it has its place, can also serve to bring division among the brethren rather than unity.
 Scripture reveals the joy of brotherhood in saying: How good and how pleasant it is for brethren to dwell together in unity (Psalm 133:1).
+(Comment)

 I had a dream involving a family that had many talents; readily identified by the craftsmanship of individuals within that family.
-Also when difficulties arose; as a family unit, they rose to the occasion.
+When difficulties arose; as a family unit, they rose to the occasion.
 In this dream I was mostly an observer; but did make one suggestion; that rather than be individualized in their various talents, to come together as a family rather than seeking individual acclaim.

 This instituted the title of this message: One family of God.
 I believe it pleases God to see His family being nurtured in love and unity one with another.